 Jury comments on each proposal are as follows:

 Convergence by Artist: Hooman Mehdizadehjafari

 The jury found the work to be interactive and playful with the opportunity to support multiple uses.
 The work was celebrated for its potential to serve multi-generational uses, from students meeting, to family and community groups of all ages interacting with the art.
 The materials and shape of the work were seen to integrate in a natural way, with composite wood draping as water dripping over the side of the metal base.
-The arrangement of the piece centers the human form to shift and be in many postures due to the undulating nature of the bench.
+The arrangement of the piece centres the human form to shift and be in many postures due to the undulating nature of the bench.
 The work feels modern and clean while also reflecting the evolving nature of the community.
-While the piece was noted as not being the most colourful and eye catching; the natural movement and flow, the use of natural materials, the extra seating drawing people to the center of the site and interactive potential of the piece moved the work to receive the highest overall score.
+While the piece was noted as not being the most colourful and eye catching; the natural movement and flow, the use of natural materials, the extra seating drawing people to the centre of the site and interactive potential of the piece moved the work to receive the highest overall score.

 Cascading Waterfall by Artist: Opus Art Projects Inc.